-JSC "Science Fund", "Parasat" and "Temir and Tas" together developed a sample of a non-polluting hydrodynamic heater that passed pilot tests and was used for building heating of Aktas village in Karaganda region.
-Costing half of the traditional heaters, these heaters are also used in the governmental buildings in Astana..
+JSC "Science Fund", "Parasat" and "Temir and Tas" together developed a sample of a non-polluting hydrodynamic heater that passed pilot tests and received application for building heating of Aktas village in Karaganda region.
+Costing half of the traditional heaters, these heaters are also used in the governmental buildings in Astana by the Administrative Department of the President.

 One of the cheapest energy sources is heat pump installations which result in 3-7 times more thermal energy than it consumes on a compressor drive.
 The thermal pump is the device allowing to use the energy saved up in environment (ground, reservoir, air), for needs of heating and cooling.
-"Science Fund" JSC and Parasat Holding financed establishment of thermal pumps assembly line in Ust Kamenogorsk on the basis of techno-park "Altay".
+"Science Fund" JSC and Parasat Holding financed establishment of thermal pumps assembly line of in Ust Kamenogorsk on the basis of techno-park "Altay".